Inspection IDReason for InspectionInspection DateInspection Status

 RegulationLIS Non-Compliance AreaCorrection RequiredPlans of CorrectionCorrection DatePOC Status

 6400.15(a)The self-assessment was not completed in the timeframe either between 10/23/24-1/23/25 and/or 10/11/24-1/11/25.
 The agency completed the self-inspection on 1/24/25.The agency shall complete a self-assessment of each home the agency operates serving eight or fewer individuals, within 3 to 6 months prior to the expiration date of the agency¿s certificate of compliance, to measure and record compliance with this chapter.
 Since the timeframe for the submission of the 2024 self-assessment has passed, the agency can not correct this specific violation.
 The plan to maintain compliance outlines the plan for prevention and future compliance.
-04/25/2025 Accepted
+04/25/2025 Implemented

 6400.15(c)The self-assessment completed on 1/24/25 did not contain a written summary of corrections.
 The agency only acknowledged what violations were found, but no plan of correction was completed.A copy of the agency's self-assessment results and a written summary of corrections made shall be kept by the agency for at least 1 year.
 The plan of correction that was submitted with the self-assessment deficient.
 The agency can not correct the previously submitted plan.
 The plan to maintain compliance outlines the plan for prevention and future compliance.
-05/01/2025 Accepted
+05/01/2025 Implemented

 6400.67(a)(Repeat from July 2024 inspection) During the walk-through of the home on 4/16/25 the first wooden step off the wooden deck in the back of the home was beginning to rot causing the wood to feel spongy when stepped on.Floors, walls, ceilings and other surfaces shall be in good repair.
 During the time of the inspection, Director of Operations submitted an internal maintenance work order.
 The issue was then submitted to the leasing agency for the property.
 At the time of submission of this plan, CHC is awaiting scheduling and repair of the effected deck step.
-05/15/2025 Accepted
+05/15/2025 Implemented

 SIN-00247672 Unannounced Monitoring 07/01/2024 Compliant - Finalized